e271828e/Flight.jl/prototypes/kernel/NOTES.md

   spelled `"writer #9"`, the tag §11.8 cannot supply.
 An unconvertible recorded value is not among them: the face is known, so it is a `ReplayHeaderMismatch(what = :root_input)`.
+- **A frame ordinal outside the recording's own length is refused.** Frames `0` and `99` against a two-frame trace are two `ReplayHeaderMismatch(what = :frame)`es in one carrier, each naming the writer whose schema the record was written under — positionally where the schema list does not reach that far, and then the frame is the one fault reported, the record being unreachable anyway.
+It is what lets the replay drain key its cursor on `==`.
 - **A valid trace becomes compiled scatters, in the drain's own order.** The feed's thunks applied in order reproduce the recording's writes into the target's cells — sparse, so an untouched face keeps what the target's own